uniphil/ada-pico-notes/ada.md

 i do like the looks of rendez-vous style of task entries though

 i'm a little surprised at how big the binary is already—352KB with it just doing some PIO stuff—but I have no idea if/how to turn on any optimizations in the compiler.
 Uploading is slower than it was with the C++ code, and takes longer than the round trip over the network to upload-compile-download from my linux vm.

+A `Setup` procedure was added to `rp2040_hal` to configure addresses without auto-starting, which was the thing I was missing in trying to get chaining to work 🎉